 See more about our community commitments, targets and key initiatives.

 Our non-negotiable commitment to environmental sustainability, including:

-- Marked the 10th anniversary of carbon offsetting, with a customer offsetting their flight every 53 seconds and more than 25 business partners carbon offsetting through Qantas Future PlanetOpens external site.
+- Continued to grow the world’s largest carbon offsetting program, with a customer offsetting their flight every 59 seconds and more than 30 business partners carbon offsetting through Qantas Future PlanetOpens external site.